aiidateam/aiida-tutorials/docs/source/sections/data.rst

 Working with data and querying your results
 *******************************************

-In this section of the tutorial, we will focus on how to organise and explore the data in an AiiDA database, based on a previously created database  for this tutorial.
+In this section of the tutorial, we will focus on how to organise and explore the data in an AiiDA database.
+We will use a previously created database for this tutorial.
 To follow the tutorial, you first need to import that archive into your database:

 .. code-block:: console

    $ verdi import https://object.cscs.ch/v1/AUTH_b1d80408b3d340db9f03d373bbde5c1e/marvel-vms/tutorials/aiida_tutorial_2020_07_perovskites_v0.9.aiida

+The import can take several minutes.

 How to group nodes
 ------------------